What is the first thing to do when there is a death in the family?

-Can I name family members that have the right to use graves that I have purchased?
+Can I assign family members to have the right to use the graves that I have purchased?

 Do you accept double-depth burials?
-(Two Vaults in a single grave)
+(Two full burials in a single grave).
+Yes.

 Are headstones required at the cemetery?

-We require headstones on all graves.
+We require headstones on all graves with in the first 6 months of burial.
 We can recommend companies that can provide you this service.
-Upright Markers are allowed in the front area of the cemetery only.
+Upright Markers are allowed in the front area of the cemetery only (Tier 1).

-Flower vases set in the ground are available and installed at the same time as the headstones.
+Flower vases are installed at the same time as the headstones.

 Are you allowed to decorate your graves?